MaritimeDataset/KOLOMVERSE/README.md

 https://docs.google.com/forms/d/e/1FAIpQLScaZT7D7nSwNR9n2rco4FaoqEvQQVR9PreNnn92PIxxWlSD4g/viewform.

-Once we have your information like email ID and purpose of using our dataset, we shall mail you the link to download our dataset.
+Once we have your information, we shall mail you the link to download our dataset.

 # Explanation of codes and scripts
 (This part is under construction.)